 If you live in Vermont, would like to pursue a career in nursing and want to start earning competitive pay as quickly as possible, you should consider training to become a licensed practical nurse.
-Becoming licensed can take as little as 12 to 18 months, and LPNs in VT enjoy exceptional pay and benefits along with excellent job security.
+Becoming licensed can take as little as 12 to 18 months, and LPNs in Vermont enjoy exceptional pay and benefits along with excellent job security.
 With hundreds of positions available around the state, finding employment upon becoming licensed will be a snap.

-While becoming an LPN in VT is fairly easy, it mostly hinges on the quality of the training that you receive.
+While becoming an LPN in Vermont is fairly easy, it mostly hinges on the quality of the training that you receive.
 Therefore, take your time while searching for training programs in the state.
 The right one will must be approved by the Vermont State Board of Nursing, or you will not be eligible to sit for the NCLEX-PN — the licensing exam for LPNs.
 Below, find recommendations for top LPN programs in Vermont.

 By knowing what to expect regarding the LPN licensing process in Vermont, you will get through it much faster and more easily.
-All matters pertaining to LPN licensing in VT are handled by the Vermont State Board of Nursing, and this agency enforces licensing requirements for these health care professionals, including:
+All matters pertaining to LPN licensing in Vermont are handled by the Vermont State Board of Nursing, and this agency enforces licensing requirements for these health care professionals, including:

 - Completing an LPN training program that is officially approved by the Vermont State Board of Nursing.
 Expect your training to take anywhere from 12 to 18 months to complete.